Aniket-16-S/WhatsApp-Messaging-Automation-Application/README.md

 To install the Python Automation App, follow these steps:

-- 💾 You can directly download the executable file for Windows (.exe)
+- 💾 You can directly download the executable file for Windows
   > _No setup, no stress._
 #### OR
 - 🔗 [Click here to download](https://github.com/Aniket-16-S/WhatsApp-Messaging-Automation-Application/blob/f791ea313ee014bfc4f933058c00ae159b05917c/RedVelvet.exe)